Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/README.md

 4. include a small reproducible example or test where possible;
 5. do not replace the saved headline metrics with results from a training set;
 6. document any new dataset’s source, license, schema, units, and preprocessing; and
-7. state whether model or data files were changed.
+7. state whether model or data files were changed; and
+8. preserve `LICENSE`, `DATA-LICENSE.md`, and `NOTICE`, and document the source and license of any newly added third-party material.

 For bugs or questions, open a [GitHub issue](https://github.com/Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/issues) with the command used, Python/PyTorch versions, operating system, relevant column names, and the complete error message.
 Do not upload confidential operational data.